 Step 1: Prep Work

-Then, take out a large baking dish - or casserole dish - and lightly grease it with butter - or oil - so the corn casserole doesn't stick to it.
-Just keep in mind that the size of your pan will affect the thickness of the casserole.
+First things first, you'll want to preheat the oven to 350°F (180ºC).
+Then, take out a large baking dish or casserole dish and lightly grease it with butter or oil so the corn casserole doesn't stick to it.
+Note that the size of your pan will affect the thickness of the casserole.

 Step 2: Make The Corn Casserole Filling